 We have a formalised inclusive approach to asset creation.
 We implement a minimum requirement of alternative formats and language iterations for our content series where possible including:

-- Welsh, Polish, Gujarati, Punjabi, Bengali, Urdu
+- Welsh, Polish, Gujarati, Punjabi, Bengali, Urdu (other languages are available upon request)

 - BSL (British Sign Language)